To foster with Islington, you must

 Can I foster if I smoke?

-Yes, but you won’t be allowed to foster children under the age of five.
+Yes, but you will not be allowed to foster children under the age of five.
 Please consider stopping smoking, as children of all ages are affected by passive smoking.
-Also, they’ll see you as a role model.
+In addition, they will see you as a role model.

 Do I have to be a British Citizen to foster?